ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 +++++++++++++++++++++++++++++++++++++++

 Management of the organisation's REST API keys is done through the **REST API keys** section of the organisation's detail screen.
-This is visible if your test bed's administrator has enabled the :ref:`test bed's REST API<api>`.
+This is visible if your
+Test Bed's administrator has enabled the :ref:`Test Bed's REST API<api>`.

 .. figure:: ../screenshots/admin_community_organisations_organisation_api_keys.png
   :align: center